piyushtraceX/TraceX-Comply/replit_agent/architecture.md

 ## 1. Overview

 This application is a full-stack web platform designed for managing supply chain compliance, particularly focused on EU Deforestation Regulation (EUDR).
 The system provides functionality for tracking suppliers, managing declarations, monitoring compliance, and generating reports.
-It features a modern React frontend with a Node.js/Express backend, connected to a PostgreSQL database.
+It features a modern React frontend with a Go (Golang) backend, connected to a PostgreSQL database.

 The application follows a client-server architecture with clearly separated concerns:
 - A React-based single-page application (SPA) for the frontend
-- An Express.js RESTful API server for the backend
+- A Go (Golang) RESTful API server for the backend
-- PostgreSQL database for data persistence using Drizzle ORM
+- PostgreSQL database for data persistence
 - Internationalization support with multiple languages
-- Role-based access control through a persona system
+- Role-based access control through Casdoor for authentication and Casbin for authorization

 ## 2. System Architecture